BATTERY MONITORING RELAY

 HOW TO SUPPLY THE VOLTAGE MONITORING RELAY

-The basic goal of the relay is to keep healthy your battery pack.
-In other words, the relay will instruct the generator to start.
-The easiest way to supply the relay is to use the battery of the engine.
-The Be48 does not consume precious current from the battery pack.
-For this reason, a good compromise in price is obtained by designing the supply at a maximum 30Vdc.
-In particular cases, the 12V or 24V source is unavailable for some reason.
+The basic goal of the relay is to keep a healthy battery.
+In other words, the relay will instruct your system to "take action".
+The easiest way to supply the relay is to use the low DC voltage of your control panel.
+The Be48 should not consume precious current from the battery pack.
+In particular cases, the 12V or 24V source is unavailable.
 If you have a source that exceeds the 30V, we recommend using a DC-DC adapter with 12V or 24V output.
-We recommend that you use our accessories 30-75Vdc/12Vdc/1A (input range 30-75Vdc).
+Use our POWER SUPPLY ADAPTER 30-75Vdc/12Vdc/1A (input range 30-75Vdc).

 49€